Graylunchbox74/BioCube/README.md

 # BioCube
-A guide to building a cube that can maintain and grow a plant.
+A detailed guide to building a cube that can maintain and grow a plant.